curlyparakeet/fox/Reggie.md

 # Reggie the Fox scarf
-This patten should, in theory, make a Fox scarf.
+This patten should, in theory, make a Foxy hot water bottle cover.
 I've only done this pattern once (crocheting and making at the same time) so there ~~might~~ will be mistakes.

 Pull requests to correct mistakes greatly appreciated.